jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/sast-sca-kiuwan/index.md

 source: https://unsplash.com/photos/ADUiP4nJwds
 ---

-[Sebastián Revuelta’s
+[Sebastián Revuelta's
 webinar](https://www.youtube.com/watch?v=zWKq6n4ZoRY&feature=youtu.be)
 is a kind of practical conference in which the author presents one of the applications created and used in his organization.
 We will take and present some of the information that is relevant to us.

-Revuelta opens with the question **“why do we need security analysis?”**
+Revuelta opens with the question **"why do we need security analysis?"**
 In view of this, he gives an account of how the number of vulnerabilities has been increasing in recent years, which can be explored and used by hackers to do damage to organizations' systems.